Symposium Presenters

 Thursday, April 4 at 12-1:30 PM

 Kim Nogueira's work with enamel and metal harnesses the dual power of imagery and text from the historical record and speaks to the collective unconscious realm that we all share, embracing the mind, the imagination and higher aspects of consciousness as a powerful mythopoetic tool for sentience and change.
-She learned metalsmithing while working on the job as a production goldsmith for 16 years and her BA in sociology from Smith College and deep trance hypnosis training support the intuitively-guided metaphysical explorations that undergird her narrative art practice.
+She learned metalsmithing while working on the job as a production goldsmith for 16 years.
+Her BA in sociology from Smith College and subsequent deep trance hypnosis training support the intuitively-guided metaphysical explorations that undergird her narrative art practice.
 Kim's work has been in juried and invitational exhibitions both nationally and abroad, with showings at the Tokyo Museum of Art, LA Joaillerie par Mazlo in Paris, the Museum of Arts and Design and a 2023 solo show, Paradox Found, at Mobilia Gallery in Cambridge MA.
 Her work has been published in Metalsmith and Art Aurea as well as in more than 15 exhibition catalogues and books, including 1000 Beads, Behind the Brooch, and Narrative Jewelry: Tales from the Toolbox and one of her mechanical pieces is in the permanent collection of the Morris Museum.

 Website: kimnogueira.com